aew2sbee/zenn/books/github-foundations/draft.md

 1. [x] By using the Assignees field in the sidebar
 1. [ ] By adding a label with their GitHub username to that issue or pull request
 1. [ ] By mentioning them in the issue or pull request description
-1. [ ] It&#39;s not possible to assign a person to an issue or pull request.
+1. [ ] It's not possible to assign a person to an issue or pull request.

 ### If you face yourself often writing the same set of comments on issues or pull requests, what GitHub feature would you use to save time?